In retail, momentum is one of the best ways to generate your first key sales.

 Create momentum and drive additional sales by encouraging your current customer base to refer your brand to their network.
 To streamline this process, use a referral program that makes it easy to track referrals and rewards.

-Buda Juice, which sells organic cold-pressed juices, implements this strategy quite well.
-Buda Juice has a referral program that rewards members with 50 loyalty points (the equivalent of $5) for every friend who successfully makes a purchase.
+Carolina Lifestyle, a women's clothing retailer, implements this strategy quite well through their customer loyalty program.
+Carolina Lifestyle's referral program instantly rewards their customers with 100 loyalty points (the equivalent of $10 off in-store) for every friend who successfully makes a purchase.

-The program not only attracts new customers, but it lets Buda Juice reward its existing patrons, which builds goodwill and brand loyalty in the process.
+The program not only attracts new shoppers, but it lets the brand reward their existing customers, which builds goodwill and brand loyalty in the process.

 It’s worth considering if marketplaces like Amazon, Etsy, and eBay are good sales channels for your brand.
 These websites reach hundreds of millions of users daily, so with the right marketplace strategy, you can drive additional sales.